orang3-juic3/leagueautoaccept/README.md

-program i wrote because sometimes i need to shit while in q to build
+program i wrote because sometimes i need to  while in q to build